Skip to main content

 caveatYesDecision-support caveat — this is a screening aid, not a compliance determination.

-totalCountYesNumber of potential matches returned.
+totalCountYesNumber of potential matches returned in this page.

 matchModeUsedYesThe match mode actually applied (strict may auto-upgrade to fuzzy on empty).